CartoDB/carto-selfhosted-helm/customizations/README.md

   - Client Bucket
   - Thumbnails Bucket.

  > :warning: Map thumbnails storage objects (.png files) can be configured to be `public` (default) or `private`.
 In order to change this, set `appConfigValues.workspaceThumbnailsPublic: "false"`.
 For the default configuration to work, the bucket must allow public objects/blobs.
 Some features, such as branding and custom markers, won't work unless the bucket is public.
-However, there's a workaround to avoid making the whole bucket public, which require allowing public objects, allowing ACLs (or non-uniform permissions) and disabling server-side encryption.
+However, there's a workaround to avoid making the whole bucket public, which requires allowing public objects, allowing ACLs (or non-uniform permissions) and disabling server-side encryption.

 > There're no name constraints.